LuciaC18/LB_Course/README.md

 1. **SQL and Python dominate across all roles**
     - SQL appears in the top two skills for every role, confirming it as a universal requirement for data professionals.

-    - Python is equally strong — it’s the top skill for Data Scientists (72%) and a core skill for Data Engineers (65%).
+    - Python is equally strong, it’s the top skill for Data Scientists (72%) and a core skill for Data Engineers (65%).

 2. **Role-specific skill differences**

     - Data Analysts emphasize Excel and Tableau, reflecting a focus on reporting, visualization, and business-facing analytics.

-    - Data Engineers show strong demand for AWS, Azure, and Spark — pointing to a focus on cloud infrastructure and large-scale data pipelines.
+    - Data Engineers show strong demand for AWS, Azure, and Spark; pointing to a focus on cloud infrastructure and large-scale data pipelines.

     - Data Scientists rely more heavily on R, SAS, and Tableau, which align with statistical modeling and analytical visualization.